ssvlabs/based-applications/README.md

 *	The receiver of slashed funds is forcibly set to the bApp itself;

 *	The strategy is always exited (no obligation adjustment);
-s

 *	Funds are added to the bApp’s slashing fund.

-### Post Slashing
+### ⏳ Post Slashing

-After the obligation is exited it is possible to update it to a value higher than 0 but the user will need to wait the obligation timelock which right now it's set to 14 days.
+⚠️ Important: After an obligation has been exited, it can be updated again to a value greater than 0, but only after a 14-day obligation timelock.

+This acts as a safeguard to prevent immediate re-entry and encourages more deliberate strategy participation.

 ### 💸 Slashing Fund

 Slashed tokens are not immediately transferred.
 They are deposited into an internal slashing fund.

-The receiver (set during slashing) can later withdraw them using:
+The `receiver` (set during slashing) can later withdraw them using:

 ```
 function withdrawSlashingFund(address token, uint256 amount) external